bekk/bekk-christmas/post/css/css-christmas-card-part-1-cutting-corners.md

 "That is a good start," he thought to himself.
 But where do I go from here?
 He remembered Mira on his team styling the user profile images in their project, so he went and asked her how she had done it.

 "How I styled those rounded images?"
 Mira said.
-"That is quite easy, and you can use border-radius 50% to get a circular image!"
+"That is quite easy - you can use border-radius 50% to get a circular image!"

 Dag added the following styling to the images he had collected.